Children & allergies

-Much has changed since then, some of it – including the range and effectiveness of treatments available – very much for the better.
+In the last few decades a lot has changed in the allergy industry, some of it – including the range and effectiveness of treatments available – very much for the better.
 But not all: both the proportion of people in the general population suffering from allergies, and the proportion of sufferers who are children, have increased:

 Allergy UK says the latest evidence suggests up to 30-35% of people worldwide suffer from allergies at some point in their lives.
 In the UK, it is estimated that up to 50% of children are diagnosed with an allergic condition.

-Of course, whatever the allergy, be it hay fever, allergic rhinitis or asthma, dust, mould or pet allergy, the misery it brings – for the child who suffers, and the parent who suffers with the child – has not changed.
+Of course, whatever the allergy, be it hay fever, allergic rhinitis, asthma, dust, mould or pet allergy, the misery it brings – for the child who suffers, and the parent who suffers with the child – has not changed.

 As with many other things, prevention is better than cure!